Sengoku Basara: Sengoku Basara 4 Sumeragi

-Sengoku Basara Sanada Yukimura-den
+Sengoku Basara: Sanada Yukimura-den

-Sengoku Basara Sanada Yukimura-den (戦国BASARA 真田幸村伝) is a spin-off game focusing on the life of one of the series' main protagonists, Sanada Yukimura, and was released in Asia for the PS3 (Japan only) and PS4 on August 25, 2016.
+Sengoku Basara: Sanada Yukimura-den (戦国BASARA 真田幸村伝) is a spin-off game focusing on the life of one of the series' main protagonists, Sanada Yukimura, and was released in Asia for the PS3 (Japan only) and PS4 on August 25, 2016.
 The game is more historically accurate than previous games, but still retains a few series' original elements, such as the rivalry between Date Masamune and Sanada Yukimura.
 This is the first and only console game in the series to not have Hiroyuki Kobayashi and Makoto Yamamoto involved.
-The game currently ranks as the worst-selling Sengoku Basara game in the series (before this game was released, it was previously Sengoku Basara HD Collection).
-"Sanada Yukimura-den" is Japanese for "Legend of Sanada Yukimura".
+"Sanada Yukimura-den" is Japanese for "Legend of Yukimura Sanada".

 Mobile games

 Sengoku Basara Mobile

-Sengoku Basara Mobile (戦国BASARA MOBILE) was a free-to-play, mobile-based social game developed by KLab Inc. for mobile phones based on the Sengoku Basara franchise, and was available through Mobage.
+Sengoku Basara Mobile (戦国BASARA MOBILE) was a free-to-play, mobile-based social game developed by KLab Inc. and published by Capcom for mobile phones based on the Sengoku Basara franchise, and was available through Mobage.
 The game was announced by Capcom on April 27, 2011, and was released in Japan on June 3, 2011, but was shut down on December 7, 2011.
 Sengoku Basara Mobile is the first mobile game in the series.

-Sengoku Basara Card Heroes
+Sengoku Basara: Card Heroes

-Sengoku Basara Card Heroes (戦国BASARA カードヒーローズ) was a free-to-play, mobile-based card RPG for smartphones and feature phones based on the Sengoku Basara franchise, and was available through Mobage.
+Sengoku Basara: Card Heroes (戦国BASARA カードヒーローズ) was a free-to-play, mobile-based card RPG for smartphones and feature phones based on the Sengoku Basara franchise, and was available through Mobage.
 The game was announced by Capcom on April 25, 2012, and was released in Japan on May 29, 2012, but was shut down on June 23, 2014.
-The game's name would later change to Sengoku Basara Card Heroes: Matsuri (戦国BASARA カードヒーローズ・祭) on January 29, 2013.
+The game's name would later change to Sengoku Basara: Card Heroes - Matsuri (戦国BASARA カードヒーローズ・祭) on January 29, 2013.
 "Matsuri" is Japanese for "Festival".